mvolkmann/blog/src/prolog.md

 To make it trusted, open the "System Settings" app, select "Privacy & Security", and allowing opening `SWI-Prolog.app`.

-The typical steps to run a Prolog program are:

-1. Add facts and rules to a Prolog source file that has an extension of `.pl`
-1. Load Prolog source files into the Prolog app.
-1. Enter queries in the Prolog app.

-To load a `.pl` file, enter `[file-name].`
-For example, to load the file `demo.pl`, `enter [demo].`

 ## Exiting

 To exit the SWI-Prolog interpreter, enter `halt.` or press ctrl-d.